lupolnatasa/lupolnatasa/README.md

 213- 👋 Hi, I’m @lupolnatasa
-- 👀 I’m мсмчсмчinteresсчмted in ...
+- 👀 I’m мсмчсмчinteresxzcсчмted in ...xzc
 - 🌱 I’m currxcv..asdacxasxsax
 - 💞️ I’m looking to collaborate on ...zczxcx
-- 📫 How to resdach me ...asfvx etyettrasdzcx
+- 📫 How to resdach me ...asfvxxcz etyettrasdzcx
 <!---
 lupolnatasa/lupolnatasa is a ✨ special ✨ reiulpository because its `README.md` (this file) appearsads on your GicnmbtHub profile.